matplotlib/matplotlib/doc/faq/installing_faq.rst

 .. _matplotlib github mirror: http://github.com/astraw/matplotlib

+To install from this cloned repository, use the commands in the :ref:`svn installation <install-svn>` section.

 To update your git repository with the latest svn updates from SourceForge::

   git svn rebase